dyf/dlist/README.md

 ## Why didn't you just use `pandas`?

 `pandas` wants to aggressively type everything.
 I like the flexibility of dictionaries.
-I supposed I could `dtype=object` and get most of this, but that felt icky.
+I suppose I could `dtype=object` and get most of this, but that felt icky.

 ## Why didn't you just use `<mongo/sqlite/tinydb/some-other-thing>`?